Six Music Legends Worth Seeing in Las Vegas

 From September 11 through December 13, Barry Manilow will be at the Westgate International Theater in Vegas.
 Tickets start at just $82 and can go up to $500, depending on where you’re sitting.
 There are seated tickets available along with a VIP gold package add-on.

 For the VIP gold package, you’ll get VIP check-in, early access into the International Theater, one complimentary beverage, exclusive VIP gift and a Gold Pass laminate.
-Manilow has achieved over 50 top 40 hits throughout his career, so you’re sure to recognize most of the songs he plays at the show.
+Manilow has achieved more than 50 top 40 hits throughout his career, so you’re sure to recognize most of the songs he plays at the show.

 Earn points on flights, hotels and everyday purchases with Kiplinger's top picks for travel credit cards.
 Compare rewards and sign-up bonuses to find the perfect card for your next trip to Las Vegas.
 Advertising disclosure.